ziap/ziap.github.io/content/blog/parallel-array/index.md

 in analytic and processing heavy databases such as [Pandas](//pandas.pydata.org/) or [DuckDB](//duckdb.org/).
 Of course, in the web development space nobody cares about data layout and optimization.
-Despite that, I wrote a SoA library in TypeScript, not for the performance gain, but for trying out TypeScript's type-level metaprogramming.
+Despite that, I wrote an SoA library in TypeScript, not for the performance gain, but for trying out TypeScript's type-level metaprogramming.

 <!-- more -->

 # Why do we need SoA

-I won't go too in depth about the difference between Struct of Arrays (SoA) and Array of Structs (AoS).
+I won't go too in-depth about the difference between Struct of Arrays (SoA) and Array of Structs (AoS).
 The gist of it is to store each struct field in separate arrays, which has the following benefits: